Cantera/cantera-website/pages/community.rst

        doi = {10.5281/zenodo.1174508}
    }

-If you are using a different version of Cantera, update the ``version`` and ``year`` fields accordingly.
+If you are using a different version of Cantera, update the ``note`` and ``year`` fields accordingly.

 Donations